Algorithmic Luckiness

 Schölkopf, Bernhard; Herbrich, Ralf; Smola, Alexander

-A Generalized Representer Theorem Inproceedings
+A Generalized Representer Theorem Proceedings Article

 In: Proceedings of the Fourteenth Annual Conference on Computational Learning Theory, pp. 416–426, 2001.